JordanAbacus/stable-app-docs/overview/logging-parking.md

 Photo evidence of proper lock-up, along with proof of when and where that lock-up occurred, is the best way to prove that you complied your policy's terms and conditions.
 The Stable App makes it easy to snap a quick picture of your locked-up vehicle, which stores a verifiable record that you can obtain in the event of a theft.

+!!!info Preserving Your Privacy
+The app will **NEVER** show when a user parks at a particular location to other users; your parking records are private and only accessible by you.
+!!!

 ## How to Log Parking

 Begin by navigating to the ![](../static/icons/icon-nav-log-parking.png) log parking page.